 Dementia is a collection of symptoms that can occur due to a variety of possible diseases.
-Dementia symptoms include impairments in thinking, communicating, and memory.
+Dementia symptoms include impairments in thought, communication, and memory.

 If you or your loved one is experiencing memory problems, don’t immediately conclude that it’s dementia.
 A person needs to have at least two types of impairment that significantly interfere with everyday life to receive a dementia diagnosis.